pkgulati/mynotes/README.md

        Then it will first find Contact.informationId (by default fk will be informationId) Query will be id = Contact.informationId
        (here id is primaryKey)
+       If we define  "primaryKey" : "xyz", "foreignKey" : "contactUserId" Then it will be where Information.xyz = Contact.contactUserId